kentavv/haimer_probe/README.md

 The additional commands are best seen on a numeric keypad.
 The direction shown on the keypad indicates the direction the probe approaches the part.

+* g: probe the dimensions of all the holes found by z_camera.py
+* t: toggle touch-off mode, if touch-off mode is active, the following commands have priority
 * 0: find center of hole, internal edges
 * 4: find edge moving to the left, -x
 * 6: find edge moving to the right, +x